aegir-project/example-drush-make/README.md

-# DevShop Example Repository
+# Aegir Example Repository
 ## Makefiles in Git

 Use this repository as an example for your project.

-When creating your project, use "docroot" as your "Path to Drupal" (or choose your own.
-When using makefiles, this folder is the destintion of the drush make build.)
+When creating your platform, use "docroot" as your "Repository docroot" (or choose your own.
+When using makefiles, this folder is where drush make builds the drupal code.)

-Use "drupal.make" as your "Path to Makefile".

-Soon we will allow you to add a `.devshop.yml` file where you can set these properties directly in your project's codebase.
+Use "PUBLISH_PATH/drupal.make" for "Makefile".
+Make sure PUBLISH_PATH is what you entered under the **Title** of the platform node.

 ## Editing your makefile